imsajidsaif/CheatSheets/README.md

                                                                 |
                                              starting with Scikit-Learn(python ML library)
                                                                 |
-                                             start learning about different type of problems
+                          start learning about different type of problems of Supervised Machine Learning Techniues
                                                                 |
                                                                -  -
                                                             -          -